 On the slimmest of budgets but need a Windows laptop?
 Don’t worry, the Acer Aspire 5 has you covered.
-It offers an AMD A4 Dual-Core processor along with AMD Radeon R3 graphics and 4GB RAM, so you’re good to go with writing documents or performing basic photo editing.
+It offers an AMD Ryzen 3 dual-core processor along with integrated Radeon Vega graphics and 4GB RAM, so you’re good to go with writing documents or performing other basic tasks such as photo editing.
 A nice-sized 15-inch Full HD IPS display (that’s 1080p — no 720p corner-cutting here) means you won’t have to worry about missing any crucial details either, unlike many cheap laptops which sport smaller or lower-resolution screens.

-Lightweight and unassuming, it’s ideal for the average student who just needs a work tool rather than anything more specialist.
-Its 64GB eMMC storage space is good enough to store plenty of files for those times you’re not near Wi-Fi and using cloud storage.
+Lightweight and unassuming, it’s ideal for the average student who simply needs a work tool rather than anything more specialist.
+Its 128GB SSD is also good enough to store your work files for those times you’re not near Wi-Fi and can’t access your cloud storage.

-For the extra screen space of a traditional 15-inch display, the Lenovo IdeaPad 3 is an excellent choice for a budget student laptop.
-It has a 15.6″ HD screen which gives you a little more room to work with as you study.
-Despite that, it still offers a 10 hour battery life which is great for when you’re in the library studying all day.
-An Intel Celeron N4000 processor and 4GB RAM offers enough power for juggling more than a few tabs and windows thanks to the speedy Chrome OS, while 64GB flash storage means you can store some files on your laptop for those times when you’re not near a Wi-Fi connection.
+If you need the extra screen space of a traditional 15-inch display, the Lenovo IdeaPad 3 is an excellent choice for a budget-friendly student laptop.
+It has a 15.6-inch Full HD screen which gives you a little more room to work with as you study.
+Despite that, it still offers up to six hours of battery life which is great for when you’re in the library or classroom all day.
+An AMD Ryzen 5 3500U quad-core processor and full 8GB RAM provides enough power for juggling more than a few tabs and windows, while a 256GB SSD gives you plenty of high-speed storage for your documents, projects, and work programs.

 — $500, was $600

-Clearly a little inspired by Apple laptops, the HP 15.6″ Touch-Screen Laptop looks pretty stylish.
-It’s also practical thanks to offering an AMD Ryzen 5 processor, 12GB RAM, and a 256GB SSD hard drive.
-Combined, that means speedy performance for the price.
-Software will open quickly, you’ll be able to juggle multiple tabs, and you can store plenty of files, apps, and even some games (thanks to the Ryzen 5’s built-in Vega graphics that allow for some light gaming).
+Clearly a little inspired by Apple laptops, the Asus VivoBook 15 laptop combines stylish looks with a no-nonsense workhorse design.
+It’s also practical thanks to its AMD Ryzen 5 3500U processor, 8GB RAM, and a nice big 512GB solid-state drive, which combine to deliver speedy performance for the price.
+Software will open quickly, you’ll be able to juggle multiple tabs, and you can easily store plenty of files, apps, and even some games (thanks to the Ryzen 5’s built-in Vega graphics that allow for some light gaming).

-If your heart is set on an Apple laptop, then the Apple MacBook Air 13.3-inch is the student laptop for you.
-It looks gorgeous and has all the conveniences that come with a MacOS based system.
-It’s recently been updated to include the latest 10th generation Intel Core i3 processor, 8GB RAM, and a 256GB SSD drive, it packs a punch where it counts being suitably speedy for work and multi-tasking.
+If your heart is set on MacOS, then the new 13-inch Apple MacBook Air is the student laptop for you.
+It looks gorgeous and has all the conveniences that come with a MacOS-based system.
+It has recently been updated to include the latest 10th-generation Intel Core i3 processor along with 8GB RAM and a 256GB SSD drive, so it packs a punch when it comes to being suitably speedy for work and multi-tasking.
 It’s not aimed at gaming or anything like that, but as a productivity-based device, it’s good to go.
-You won’t have any issues loading up files quickly thanks to these specs.
+You won’t have any issues loading up files quickly and running your favorite programs smoothly.

-The laptop also has Touch ID support, which is useful as a security measure and for convenience.
-There’s also a 12-hour battery life, so you won’t have to worry about recharging it as often as most other laptops.
+The laptop also has Touch ID support, which is a useful and highly convenient security measure.
+There’s also that lovely 12-hour battery life, meaning you won’t have to worry about recharging it as often as most other laptops.

 How to choose a student laptop

-Laptops generally don’t make good devices for playing games on so a student laptop doesn’t bother with a dedicated graphics card.
+Laptops generally don’t make good devices for playing games, so most student laptops don’t bother with a dedicated graphics card.
 Instead, you want a system that is reasonably speedy with a reliable processor and sufficient storage space for the operating system.
 A lot of the time, you’ll be uploading files to the cloud anyway for your teachers to check so you don’t have to worry about a massive hard drive to store everything, although it can be helpful for the added flexibility.